tsloughter/pg_types/README.md

 pg_types
 =====

 Erlang library for encoding and decoding postgres data types.
+Used by [pgo](https://github.com/erleans/pgo).

 ## How it works